 As I’m sure you’ve heard, the old adage advises an engagement ring should cost roughly the equivalent of two months’ salary.
 That out-of-date advice came from a De Beers marketing campaign to create buzz around diamonds.

-If we were to do some quick math and look at national salary averages over the first quarter in 2020, the most recent data from the Bureau of Labor Statistics indicates that would equal $7,592 (based on 8 weeks.)
+If we were to do some quick math and look at median weekly earnings over the last quarter in 2021, the most recent data from the Bureau of Labor Statistics indicates that would equal $8,080 (based on 8 weeks.)

-This Sunday, more than 100 million football fans will be tuning in to watch Super Bowl LV.
-We’ll root for either the Tampa Bay Buccaneers or the Kansas City Chiefs as the teams battle for the NFL's Vince Lombardi Trophy and go after the honor of being called “World Champions.”
+This Sunday, more than 100 million football fans will be tuning in to watch Super Bowl LVI.
+We’ll root for either the Cincinnati Bengals or the Los Angeles Rams as the teams battle for the NFL's Vince Lombardi Trophy and go after the honor of being called “World Champions.”